ladzzzz123/BizPlan/README.md

-# BizPlan
+# BizPlan Overview
 A repository of business plan presentations and the executable workflows built upon delivering those pitches for different industries based on the 10-20-30 foundation.
+A discussion of how the [10-20-30](http://guykawasaki.com/the-only-10-slides-you-need-in-your-pitch/) template is applied in this repository discussed below.
+This repository is licensed under the [Creative Commons license](License.MD).
+Feel free to fork this repository, submit issue requests or even look into [contributing to the effort](Contributing.MD)

 ## Introduction